SolarNetwork/solarnetwork-node-image-tools/solarnode-image-maker/README.md

 # SolarNode Image Maker

 This project provides a RESTful webapp that helps creating customized SolarNode operating system image files.
-At a high level, the creating a customized image through this application works like this:
+At a high level, creating a customized image through this application works like this:

  * the application provides access to a library of _base images_ that serve